Is a Person a Primary or Secondary Source of Research?

 Furthermore, all writers of journal articles, reports, newspapers, magazines, handbooks, and dictionaries are secondary sources of information.
 Also, all actors are secondary sources of information because they enact scenes that are originally scripted.

-People Also Read: Can Literature Reviews Be Published: Can I Publish on my Own
+People Also Read: Can Literature Reviews Be Published: Can I Publish on My Own

 Is a Quote from a Person a Primary or Secondary Source?